2012 LATAM Challenge Series: Round 3: Toluca Grand Challenge

-The third round will be raced in the Centro Dinámico Pegaso, in Toluca.
+The third round will be raced in the Circuito Centro Dinámico Pegaso, in Toluca.
 The Team CSM's driver Rudy Camarillo took the pole with lap record (0:58.965 119.05 km/h).
 José Carlos Sandoval will start in the front row.
 Rudy Camarillo won the first race leading all of the race.
 Juan Carlos Sandoval finished in second place followed by André Solano.
 Cerullo, the second in the championship, had an accident and lost positions finished in tenth place.
 In the race two, Martín Fuentes get the reversed pole, led the race until the lap 13.
 When Fuentes made a mistake, and fell to 7th place.
 Juan Carlos Sandoval reached the first place and won his first race in the season.
 Francisco Cerullo finished in second place and André Solano in third.
 After the third weekend, Rudy Camarillo stays in the top 22 points ahead of Francisco Cerullo.